kvu-luong/nodejs_fullbe/README.md

 4. structure
 - model: function interact directly with data from input data
 - service: handle logic interact with model
-- controller: call some service to handle one logic
+- controller, resolver: call some service to handle one logic
 - schema: schema for db with typescript if we don't use grapql
 - utils: pure function and constants
 - helps: support function like db, log